raymondEhlers/OVERWATCH/README.md

 There are a number of possible improvements for this project

+ - Allow additional user options for reprocessing via the time dependent merge.
+Additional options should include:
+     - Option to disable scaling by nEvents.
+     - Option to change the hot channel warning threshold.
+This should be done generally enough such that other values could be set in the future.

  - Implement better logging and error notification.
 It is all explained [here](http://flask.pocoo.org/docs/0.10/errorhandling/).

  - Split out the QA and partial merge functions to use worker pools using something such as `celery`.
 This would require asynchronus loading of the images once the process is completed.
 One solution for